-Dr. Yeh’s research interests include non-alcoholic fatty liver disease, nutrition, and integrative medicine for pediatric gastroenterology.
-She has presented her research on fatty liver, inflammatory bowel disease and integrative medicine at national meetings.
+Dr. Yeh’s research interests include diet therapies for inflammatory bowel disease, nutrition, small intestinal bacterial overgrowth, and integrative medicine for pediatric gastroenterology.
+She has presented her work on fatty liver, inflammatory bowel disease and integrative medicine at national meetings.

 - Pediatric Gastroenterology